 The refugee crisis is a human crisis: Behind the statistics are people filled with unique life experiences and dreams for the future.
 They are mothers longing to return home, fathers yearning to work again, children searching for a childhood.

 We are witnessing a massive shift of humanity unlike any seen before.
-More than 65 million people around the world — equivalent to the entire population of the UK — are displaced from their homes.
-More than 23 million of them are from five places: Syria, Afghanistan, South Sudan, the Lake Chad Basin and Somalia.
+Today more than 65 million people around the world are displaced from their homes.

 What does it look like for that many people to be displaced?

 It would be like half the population of Spain going homeless.
 Or everyone in Cameroon fleeing and leaving an empty nation behind them.
 It would be like the state of Florida slowly draining of every doctor, teacher, engineer and entrepreneur — every person who lived there, plus three million more — until there was only barren land left behind.

 About a third of the world’s displaced population — some 22.5 million people — have been forced to flee their own countries entirely, leaving familiar lands behind.
 More than half of all refugees worldwide come from just three countries: Syria, Afghanistan and South Sudan.

 With your support, Mercy Corps is responding to this crisis with emergency assistance to help refugees meet their urgent needs around the world.
 Our refugee response reaches people in more than 20 countries with support like cash, food, water, shelter, youth centers and life skills training.